 Notice, too, that there’s no show here.
 Jesus doesn’t run over to the man and smack him on the head like a televangelist.
 “Be healed!”
 Instead, He stops to focus, to ask Bartimaeus what he would have from the Son of David.
 Does the man want slaves to carry him everywhere on a palette?
 Riches?
 No. He wants to see.

-It’s always been interesting to me that Jesus asks him what he wants.
+Jesus asks him what he wants.
 Certainly, Jesus knew?
 Certainly, Jesus could healed from the street with a nod.
 But Jesus – G – wants engagement.
 He invites Bartimaeus to participate in his healing, in his miracle.
 I think of this when people comment to me – and I’ve said it myself – that if you believe in healing, why not just stand in front of the hospital and declare everyone healed?
 I absolutely believe that G could simply speak this into reality, to make this happen.
 But G wants us to participate, to be a part of our own blessing.
 It’s something of the mystery of the transcendent G.

 Note that the Greek of the final verse can be interpreted with different emphases.
 “Your faith has made you well.
 Receive your sight.”
 Different Bible versions translate this with a focus on faith or on salvation.
 In one, it’s the man’s faith that makes him whole, in another, the man is saved and this salvation brings wholeness.
 I’m no Greek scholar, but I like the Contemporary English Version and think it best translates the words into a common vernacular: “Look and you will see!
 Your eyes are healed because of your faith.”